 Our year-and-a-half trip around Latin America and Southeast Asia was not meant to see us venturing so far south.
 However, when we talked to other travellers on our Chilean leg, they told us Patagonia was an absolute must do.
 We took their advice and booked flights from Santiago to Punta Arenas, with plans to hike through the legendary Torres Del Paine National Park.

-Punta Arenas itself was a nice change from the 36 degree weather in Santiago and had a cold mountain town feel (minus the mountains).
-We had decided on doing the 5 day ‘W’ hike in the park which was going to mean carrying all our own supplies … food, tent, cooking equipment etc. By this stage we had already done the Salkantay trek to Machu Picchu which was also 5 days, but we had porters and cooks so it was more like a glamping experience.
+Punta Arenas itself was a nice change from the 36-degree Celsius weather in Santiago and had a cold mountain town feel (minus the mountains).
+We decided on doing the five-day ‘W’ hike in the park which was going to mean carrying all our own supplies: food, tent, cooking equipment, etc. By this stage, we had already done the Salkantay trek to Machu Picchu, which was also five days—but we had porters and cooks, so it was more like a glamping experience.

-To begin the hike you have to be dropped off by boat and the notoriously fickle Patagonian weather meant the day was not perfect.
-Once we started walking though, I felt this sense of excitement and motivation that I hadn’t felt before.
-I don’t know whether it was the scenery or the fresh air but I felt so invigorated and determined that I didn’t feel one bit tired.
+To begin the hike, you have to be dropped off by boat, and the notoriously fickle Patagonian weather meant the day was not perfect.
+Once we started walking though I felt this sense of excitement and motivation that I hadn’t felt before.
+I don’t know whether it was the scenery or the fresh air, but I felt so invigorated and determined that I didn’t feel one bit tired.